 Q: How can I start a DataSync task?

-A: DataSync copies data when you initiate a task via the AWS Management Console or CLI.
+A: DataSync copies data when you initiate a task via the AWS Management Console or AWS Command Line Interface (CLI).
 Each time a task runs, it scans the source for changes, and performs a copy of any differences between the source to destination.
-You can configure which characteristics of the source are used to determine what changed, and if files or objects in the destination should be deleted if they are not found in the source.
+You can configure which characteristics of the source are used to determine what changed, define filters to include and exclude specific files or folders, and control if files or objects in the destination should be deleted when not found in the source.